 We know Georgians are counting on us to make a difference—both in the lives of kids and in the strength of our communities.
-In 2012, Children's provided $137.6 million in community benefit, seeing more than 346,000 children from all 159 counties in Georgia.
+In 2013, Children's provided $173.2 million in community benefit, serving more than 360,000 children.
+We serve kids from all 159 counties in Georgia.

 Medicaid’s Impact on Us

 A reduction to the Medicaid budget means vital services would be at risk.
 Children's is the largest Medicaid provider in Georgia.

 - We see eight out of 10 pediatric inpatient Medicaid cases in metro Atlanta and four out of 10 in the state.